STAT545-UBC/STAT545-UBC-original-website/block007_first-use-rmarkdown.md

 It will have nice side effects on GitHub if we save the intermediate Markdown file that is produced when compiling to HTML.
 The magical process is like so: `foo.rmd --> foo.md --> foo.html`.
 By default RStudio discards `foo.md` but it's easy to request that it be kept.
 This is one of the many things we can control in the YAML frontmatter -- the text at the top of your file between leading and trailing lines of `---`.
 Two approaches:

   * RStudio GUI: click on the "gear" in the top bar of the source editor, near the "Knit HTML" button.
-Go to the Advanced tab and check "Keep markdown source file."
+Select "Output options" and go to the Advanced tab and check "Keep markdown source file."

   * "By hand:" Make your YAML frontmatter look something like this: